 Bipartisan “Stop Asian Carp Now” Act Introduced

-Update: On June 23, the Asian Carp Regional Coordinating Committee announced that a live silver carp was found near the O’Brien Lock and Dam in the Chicago Area Waterway System (CAWS), nine miles from Lake Michigan and past the electric dispersal barriers in the CAWS.
+Update: The Army Corps of Engineers will release the draft study on the Brandon Road Lock and Dam on Monday, August 7.
+On June 23, the Asian Carp Regional Coordinating Committee announced that a live silver carp was found near the O’Brien Lock and Dam in the Chicago Area Waterway System (CAWS), nine miles from Lake Michigan and past the electric dispersal barriers in the CAWS.
 After two weeks of additional monitoring, no additional Asian carp were found in the area.
 Analysis is being conducted by Southern Illinois University to determine the origin of the Asian carp.

 A bipartisan, bicameral group of legislators, led by Great Lakes Task Force chairs Sen. Debbie Stabenow (D-MI) and Representatives Marcy Kaptur (D-OH), and Bill Huizinga (R-MI) – introduced the Stop Asian Carp Now Act on June 21 to spur the release of a draft plan for improving defenses against the Asian carp advancing toward the Great Lakes at the Brandon Road Lock & Dam in Illinois, which had been unexpectedly delayed by the Trump administration in February.

 Reaction from Representative Kaptur

 “The Administration can’t explain why we have waited since February for a report that cost taxpayers $6 million.
 We should be aggressively pursuing action to prevent the spread of the Asian carp to the Great Lakes, yet the roadmap to getting there is sitting on a shelf somewhere in the Army Corps of Engineers.
 This bipartisan bill to force the release of the Brandon Road Study once and for all, will help us all move forward to protecting our Great Lakes.” -Representative Kaptur